viviRbi/vyNote/frontend/Angular.md

 # Angular

-## What makes a ìsingle page applicationî (SPA) different from a normal web page?
+## What makes a ‚Äúsingle page application‚Äù (SPA) different from a normal web page?
 - **Single Page Application** means there is only 1 true html file (usually index.html), and all components live there.
 We manage the layout(aka which component got displayed) by routing which copy html file style url
 - **Normal web page** in the other hand have multiple html file and each url represent 1 html file.
 - For first time load, normal webpage is faster but from the second time, single page application is faster